ItsSquishy21/StudySync/README.md

 * Firebase user sessions
 * Logout functionality

-Tasks are also associated with the currently authenticated Firebase user so that task data can be stored separately for each account.
+Tasks are associated with the currently authenticated Firebase user so that task data can be stored separately for each account.

 ---